Animalia (book)

 Animalia is an illustrated children's book by Graeme Base.
 It was originally published in 1986, followed by a tenth anniversary edition in 1996, and a 25th anniversary edition in 2012.
 Over four million copies have been sold worldwide.
 A special numbered and signed anniversary edition was also published in 1996, with an embossed gold jacket.

 Synopsis

 Animalia is an alliterative alphabet book and contains twenty-six illustrations, one for each letter of the alphabet.
 Each illustration features an animal from the animal kingdom (A is for alligator and armadillo, B is for butterfly, C is for cat, etc.) along with a tongue-twister utilizing the letter of the page for many of the words.
-The illustrations contain many other objects beginning with that letter that the reader can try to identify (e.g. the "D" entry features, besides a pair of dragons, the dinosaur Diplodocus and the pelycosaur Dimetrodon; however, there are not necessarily "a thousand things, or maybe more", contrary to what the author states; for instance, the "A" entry features an alarm clock, as does the "C" entry; also, a tennis racket appears in the "T" entry as well as in the "R" entry).
+The illustrations contain many other objects beginning with that letter that the reader can try to identify (e.g. the "D" entry features, besides a pair of dragons, the dinosaur Diplodocus and the pelycosaur Dimetrodon).
 As an additional challenge, the author has hidden a picture of himself as a child in every picture.